Company announces broadband expansion projects in Greene County

 Kinetic by Windstream announced two projects to bring gigabit speeds through broadband expansion in Greene County, with one of those projects being recently completed.

-Kinetic has completed its project of building fiber to 7,300 homes of customers in Bobtown, Carmichaels, Greensboro, Jefferson, Mt.
-Morris and Waynesburg through a partnership with the county.
+Through a partnership with the county, Kinetic has completed its project of building fiber to 7,300 homes of customers in Bobtown, Carmichaels, Greensboro, Jefferson, Mount Morris and Waynesburg.
 Most of these customers previously had access to less than 25 mMbps speeds.

 Gigabit speed will mean no slowdowns or buffering when accessing the internet for work from home, virtual school or streaming entertainment options.